spindart/red-team/linux_essentials/README.md

 To go to insertion mode (write on a file) key press `i`

-to leave insertion mode press "ESC"
+to leave insertion mode press KEY `ESC`

 `:q`  quit